-After updating my Firefox to version 58, I found that I was unable to open several sites including Google.com, Twitter.com, Facebook.com, etc. I received the error – Your Connection is not secure, SEC_ERROR_UNKNOWN_ISSUER.
-If you receive this error there are two ways you can deal with it.
+After updating my Firefox, I could not open several sites, including Google.com, Twitter.com, Facebook.com, etc. I received the error – Your Connection is not secure, SEC_ERROR_UNKNOWN_ISSUER.
+If you receive this error, there are two ways you can deal with it.

 SEC_ERROR_UNKNOWN_ISSUER Firefox error

 Before you begin, we suggest you do the following: